 In 2019 a news organization poll found that one-quarter of Americans believed that "God wanted Donald Trump to become president."
 In that same year some white southern evangelicals in the United States warned their fellow Americans that President Trump embodied the only force on earth which could head off the long-feared End of Days and the Apocalypse, the Final Battle leading to the destruction of the world.
-The only detail missing in this prognostication was the identity of the Antichrist; but among some of the evangelicals themselves this figure has had a name: Barack Obama.
-In September 2019, President Trump retweeted a passage from an evangelical megachurch pastor who predicted "a Civil War like fracture in this Nation from which our Country will never heal" if the President were to be impeached; during the impeachment trial Senator Lamar Alexander (R-Tenn) agreed, saying that a conviction "would just pour gasoline on cultural fires that are burning out there."
+The only detail missing in this prognostication was the identity of the Antichrist; but among some of the evangelicals themselves this figure has long had a name: Barack Obama.
+In September 2019, President Trump retweeted a passage from an evangelical megachurch pastor who predicted "a Civil War like fracture in this Nation from which our Country will never heal" if the President were to be successfully impeached; during Trump's first impeachment trial Senator Lamar Alexander (R-Tenn) agreed, saying that a conviction "would just pour gasoline on cultural fires that are burning out there."
 Since 2015, when candidate Trump referred to members of an immigrant racial minority as criminals and rapists, there has been a resurgence of racial and ethnic hatred.
 Finally, in 2018 a report of the Brookings Institution, using U. S. Census Bureau data, noted that the population of the country is projected to become majority non-white by 2045.
 Shades of Armageddon.
 Shades of 1860.

 In the fifty years stretching from 1970 to 2020, the conviction that the people of the United States of America were divided into two bitterly-opposed political camps had become more and more widely and deeply entrenched.
 The fundamental issues underlying this division are race, immigration, economic inequality, and the politicization of morality.
 For both sides it seemed that this division had grown sharper and more fundamental with each passing year.
 Even worse, each side had become convinced that the other represented, not merely an honest difference of opinion, but rather a betrayal of the founding principles of the republic, something that was characteristic of the decade of the 1850s.
-The normal, habitual and well-practiced accommodations of democratic politics were fast vanishing, replaced by vitriol and rising anger - even hatred - and tactics of permanent obstructionism across all three branches of the federal government, executive, legislative, and judicial.

-As a result, it seems likely that the bitterness and sense of irreconcilable differences between the two sides are set to intensify no matter what the outcome of the 2020 presidential race turns out to be: Paradoxically, the divide is likely to worsen considerably no matter what happens in the election, since President Trump's "base" will be further energized whether he wins or loses.
-For the president has come to embody this divide, and therefore either one side or the other would enter the coming decade convinced that the Republic was doomed.
-How long would it take for a nation of citizens armed to the teeth with military-grade weapons to conclude that the time had come to employ them in the service of their political beliefs?
+The normal, habitual and well-practiced accommodations of democratic politics were fast vanishing, replaced by vitriol and rising anger, even hatred, and tactics of permanent obstructionism across all three branches of the federal government, executive, legislative, and judicial.
+As a result, by early 2020 it appeared likely that the bitterness and sense of irreconcilable differences between the two sides were set to intensify no matter what the outcome of the 2020 presidential race turned out to be.
+Sure enough, the divide began to worsen considerably after the election, since it seems, paradoxically, that Donald Trump's "base" was capable of being further energized whether he won or lost the 2020 election.
+The reason is that the former president has come to embody this divide, and therefore either one side or the other would enter the coming decade convinced that the Republic was doomed.
+How long will it take for a nation of citizens armed to the teeth with military-grade weapons to conclude that the time had come to employ them in the service of their political beliefs?